keith9820/iOS-Programming/Session 1/README.md

         NSLog(@"%@", item);

-**homework:**  Create the RandomPossessions project + Silver Challenge read chapter 2
+**homework:**  Create the RandomPossessions project + Silver Challenge and read chapter 2

 A closer look at Rand()